REstoration | Community

 Total number of spekboom plants planted

-To improve ecosystem health and resilience in the Little Karoo and restore severely degraded thicket by planting spekboom.
+To improve ecosystem health and resilience in the Little Karoo and restore severely degraded thicket by planting spekboom and mitigating and repairing soil erosion.

 The Spekboom plant is an iconic plant species that used to dominate large parts of the GCBR region.
 Unfortunately, Spekboom thicket areas have been badly degraded through overgrazing and erosion, resulting in loss of veld productivity, loss of jobs, and destruction of valuable biodiversity.

 Jobs for Carbon was established in 2014 in Vanwyksdorp and consistently continues its work to meet the project’s objective and to expand the area of land restoration.
-It rehabilitates degraded veld by planting spekboom back into the landscape where it used to occur naturally.
+It rehabilitates degraded veld by planting spekboom back into the landscape where it used to occur naturally, and repairing areas affected by erosion.

 The initial phase (2014-2016) of this programme was supported by the European Union.